 Waffles with Chicken Gravy is NOT your usual chicken and waffles recipe.
 I’ve had Chicken and Waffles, and while they’re delicious, this is not that recipe.
 I mean, this IS delicious, but it’s not fried chicken on a waffle with maple syrup.
 BUT what it is, is one of my go-to recipes for What to Do With Leftover Roast Chicken.

 I know your situation may differ, but from time to time it’s nice to have a recipe for when you DO find yourself with some leftover chicken, but perhaps not enough for each person to have a whole piece of chicken.

 I’ve never seen this recipe before in a cookbook, but it’s something my mom served us, growing up, that we absolutely begged for.

 Mostly, I begged for waffles for dinner because I knew that for dessert, I’d get waffles with brown sugar syrup.
 I used to try really hard to get some melted butter, and some brown sugar syrup, into each “communion cup” of the waffle.
 Don’t ask me how my brain comes up with these things, but each little indentation of the waffle reminded me of the tray of communion cups filled with grape juice on Sunday mornings, that I helped Sister Atkins empty and wash, after church.
 (The cups were made of glass when I was a little bitty girl, and made the most satisfying and sophisticated “clink” as they went back into the tray!
 Sister Atkins let me drink the grape juice, when she was washing the glass cups, which was a true treat.
 Don’t tell anyone, but I may not have been all that holy, in terms of being a helper.
 I was in it for the grape juice.)

 Anyway, back to dinnertime at my house, growing up, to get to the waffled communion cups of buttery/brownsugary goodness, I first had to make it through a waffle topped with chicken gravy.
 Some sacrifice, right?
 I guess mom wanted me to get a little protein, and for sure, she wanted that leftover Sunday roast chicken cleaned up.
 So, Monday night was sometimes waffle night, and I cherished waffle night.

 I have a feeling that this is truly a retro recipe, since I’ve never seen it elsewhere.
 Could be Mom got the idea out of the newspaper.
 Maybe “Hints from Heloise” suggested this budget-friendly meal.
 Mom was always reading and clipping recipes from home cooks that were shared in our local newspaper.

-I don’t know that she ever used it to help her make her own white sauce/béchamel sauce/chicken gravy – she was an experienced enough cook that she might not have needed to, but The Joy of Cooking is filled with all the basics, and from it, I learned the basics of making a white sauce.
+I don’t know that she ever used it to help her make her own white sauce/béchamel sauce/chicken gravy – she was an experienced enough cook that she might not have needed to, but The Joy of Cooking is filled with all the basics.
+From it, I learned the basics of making a white sauce.

 In making waffles for this post, I experimented a bit to try to improve the dish, trying a new sauce recipe, and a new waffle recipe, but have concluded that what I’ve been making for years is still better than any of my newer efforts at improvement.
 Sometimes, the old fashioned ways are the best. 🙂 And I kind of love that.

 In that recipe, I pour about a cup of wine over my Roast Chicken with vegetables, and there is this wonderful sauce in the bottom of the pan.
-So it’s this sauce that is flavoring my chicken gravy!
+So it’s this same sauce that flavors my chicken gravy for the waffles!
 Imagine the goodness of chicken drippings, and herbs, and carrots, potatoes and shallots, and white wine, all incorporated into your chicken gravy!
 It has so much flavor!
 So while I do make a basic white sauce, I add every bit of goodness from the leftover roast chicken that I can to my gravy: nothing goes to waste!
 (I feel my Mother’s approving smile beaming down from heaven. 😀 )

 Hints for making a Béchamel Sauce: